tiangexiang/3DGen-Playground/README.md

 > [!WARNING]
 > You will need preprocessed .tar files as instructed in the [WebDataset Preprocessing section](data/README.md#webdataset-preprocessing-optional).

-   This loader uses WebDataset format for optimized loading of 3DGS data and captions only, ideal for large-scale training.
+   This loader uses WebDataset format for optimized loading of 3DGS data and captions without any image renderings, ideal for fast model verification but not for the best quality.

    A minimal plug-and-play code snippet: